knipknap/better-tool-library/docs/feeds-and-speeds.md

 - Tools that are wider than they are long (stickout) are not supported.

+- The calculator outputs SI units (metric) only.
+All input fields support entering any supported unit and the calculation should succeed, but the calculator output is displayed in SI units only.
-- SI units (metric) only.
-While the backend already has support for converting to/from imperial, this is not used in the UI.
-If you want this feature, please submit a pull request.
+  If you want support for imperial outputs, please submit a pull request.

+## Supported units

+- International (SI): nm, um, mm, cm, dm, m, km, Nm, W, kW
+- Imperial: in, ft, yd, mi, lbs-in, HP

 ## Screenshots